Gluten free corn dogs are carnival or state fair food, but it’s hard to come by them at the actual event. So let’s make them ourselves!

 Deep fried corn dogs are in a middle ground.
 They’re food, not sweets, but they’re special and memorable.

-Secrets to gluten free corn dogs success
+Secrets to making gluten free corn dogs successfully

 Making corn dogs isn’t difficult, but like all recipes that use a technique that isn’t done in everyday cooking and baking, there are secrets to success.
 These are the things I remind myself of every time I make corn dogs.